Pedro Costa: Style and influences

 He is considered to be part of "The School of Reis" film family.
 António Reis, Portuguese director, was his teacher at the Lisbon Theatre and Film School.

 His menteeship under directors Straub–Huillet was explored in his 2001 documentary "Where Does Your Hidden Smile Lie?".

 Stephen Whitty of Screen Daily described Costa's films as "lit like a Rembrandt, [and] acted like a neo-realist classic."
 He is acclaimed for using his ascetic style to depict marginalised people, often non-actors playing themselves, in desperate living situations.
 Shot on digital video and making use of non-actors, Costa's early works have been called examples of docufiction.
 Although continuing to collaborate with non-actors in his later works, he would gradually transition away from the low-resolution documentary style into what critic Armond White characterised as "museum-quality compositions".

 Fontainhas sequence

 From the release of Ossos onwards, Costa's films have been entirely set in Fontainhas, a slum neighbourhood on the outskirts of Lisbon.
 His subjects, immigrants and the socially disadvantaged, feature as recurring characters throughout the sequence.
 One notable example is the character of Ventura, protagonist of both Colossal Youth and Horse Money.

+Political views

+In December 2023, alongside 50 other filmmakers, Costa signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.

+In January 2024, alongside over 300 other filmmakers, producers and actors, Costa signed an open letter against the cuts to the funding of the Argentine film agency INCAA contemplated by the so-called omnibus bill.